ivangfr/graalvm-quarkus-micronaut-springboot/book-api/quarkus-book-api/README.md

   curl -i localhost:8080/api/books
   ```

-- To stop the application, press `Ctrl+C` in its terminals
+- To stop the application, press `Ctrl+C` in its terminal

 ### Docker in JVM Mode